solid-stats/sg-replay-parser/README.md

 ## Limitations

 - If you change nickname, then your statistics will count from scratch.
-That's because there is no way to get the player's steam id
+That's because there is no way to get the player's steam id.
+Can be avoided by creating a ticket via [this form (in russian)](https://docs.google.com/forms/d/e/1FAIpQLSfKyUsQzf0Hrv6rgZdbbvN2wh0KPzN5r3Ag-Uf2oETxMMCDUw/viewform)
 - Statistics will not be 100% accurate because of possible bugs in the replay
+- Since anti ddos protection was added to the website it has become impossible for a common user to parse replays.
+If you need help with that, you can contact the author through the contacts below

 ## How to get statistics